natemcmaster/blog/_posts/dev/2017-11-11-build-tools-in-nuget.md

 If you are looking for a way to share a build tool among several .NET Framework or .NET Core projects, NuGet is an excellent way to distribute it.
-Starting with Visual Studio 2017, NuGet comes "batteries included" with Microsoft.NET.Sdk (typically for .NET Standard and Core) projects, and can be made to work with "classic" .NET Framework projects too.
-Most of the time, NuGet packages are used to distribute shared runtime libraries that are referenced by the project, but NuGet packages can be used for build tools too.
+Starting with Visual Studio 2017, NuGet comes "batteries included" with Microsoft.NET.Sdk (typically for .NET Standard and Core) projects, and can be made to work with "classic" .NET Framework projects, too.
+Most of the time, NuGet packages are used to share runtime libraries, but NuGet packages can be used for build tools, too.
-By adding a `<PackageReference>` line to your \*.csproj files, you can ensure that the tool is available, and you can even automatically wire it up into the build.
+By adding a `<PackageReference>` to your \*.csproj files, you can ensure that the tool is available, and you can even automatically wire it up into the project's compilation steps.

-Figuring out how to glue these pieces together is the tricky bit, so in the sections below, I've created some instructions for how to build a sample project.
+Figuring out how to glue these pieces together is the tricky bit, so in the sections below, I've created some instructions for how to build a sample build tool that is available in a NuGet package.
 The focus of these steps is how to tie it all together, but not how to actually write MSBuild or a console tool.

+If you want to see real-life examples of this, checkout these:

+ - [Microsoft.Net.Compilers](https://www.nuget.org/packages/Microsoft.Net.Compilers/2.4.0) - the C# compiler itself
+ - [xunit.runner.console](https://www.nuget.org/packages/xunit.runner.console/2.3.1) - the Xunit test framework console runner
+ - [Microsoft.AspNetCore.Mvc.Razor.ViewCompilation](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Razor.ViewCompilation/2.0.0) - the ASP.NET Core MVC Precompiler

 ## Goal